 - Run the application (select Run)

-- Create a new application or open an existing one (select the application's name in the top right)
+- Create a new application or open an existing one (select the application's name in the top left then select Manage Applications)

 Whenever you save changes to a source file in the application, the changes will be recompiled, the application will be re-run, and the tests will be re-run.